joeysmoll/joeysmoll.com/_portfolio/blocjams.md

 ## Lesson Learned

-Using multi-page or single-page solutions for applications will come with its compromises and I sacrificed a simple design structure for a more complex design in order to have a more efficient application.
+Using multi-page or single-page solutions for applications will come with its compromises and I sacrificed a simple design structure for a more complex design in order to have a more efficient application to run and edit.

 {:.center}
 ![]({{ site.baseurl }}/img/Compare.png)